5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 Ortakoy Mosque

-A bit further north from the main stretch of tourist hotspots, Ortakoy Mosque was built around the same time as the Dolmabahce and Beylerbeyi palaces – something that’s readily evident from the similarity in architecture.
+A bit further north from the main stretch of tourist hotspots, Ortakoy Mosque was built around the same time as the Dolmabahce and Beylerbeyi palaces – a fact readily evident in the architecture’s similarity.

 Blending Western and Ottoman features, the gleaming white facade conceals a riotous homage to baroque design, complete with enormous windows and pastel-pink ornamentation.